hholmste/TravellerUniverseCreationKit/README.md

 TravellerUniverseCreationKit
 ============================

 This is a fairly simple implementation of the system- and subsector generation rules presented in Mongoose's Traveller core rulebook.
-It primarily presents JSON-objects for third-parties to consume, but also provides an incredibly rudimentary HTML-page.
+It primarily presents JSON-objects for third-parties to consume, but also provides a simple webpage for looking around your creation.

 This should hopefully be your one-stop shop for systems and subsectors.